-Creamy smoked mac and cheese with bacon, made the easy way with a smoky mac and cheese sauce with smoked paprika, smoked Gouda, smoked cheddar, and smoked Gruyère!
-This ridiculously good smoked mac and cheese is a must make!
+Ridiculously good smoked mac and cheese with bacon, made the easy way with a smoky mac and cheese sauce with smoked paprika, smoked Gouda, smoked cheddar, and smoked Gruyère!
+This smoked mac and cheese recipe is always a winner!

 If you like this smoked gouda mac and cheese, you’ll love my Havarti Grilled Cheese with Bacon and Caramelized Onion, my Skillet Blueberry Cobbler with Smoked Sugar, and my Air Fryer Sweet Potato Chunks!